-1) Remove dangerous items
+1. Remove dangerous items

 The first step to preparing your home for children is to make sure it’s safe.
 Check your home thoroughly for dangerous items and substances, such as cleaning products in bathrooms and kitchens.
-Infants and children can and will open kitchen cupboards and cabinets so make sure all dangerous products are securely locked away.
+Infants and children can and will open kitchen cupboards and cabinets, so make sure all dangerous products are securely locked away.

-2) Store nursery furniture
+2. Store nursery furniture

-3) Work from home
+3. Work from home

-4) Prepare for visitors
+4. Prepare for visitors

 With every family comes visitors, especially if you’re welcoming a new baby into the world.
-In preparation, you might want to declutter your home and ensure you have everything you need for overnight visitors.
+In preparation, you might want to declutter your home with personal storage and ensure you have everything you need for overnight visitors.
 If you have a room full of clutter, you can easily transform it into a beautiful spare room.

-5) Hide or store small items and other choking hazards
+5. Hide or store small items and other choking hazards

 Removing small items and other choking hazards is especially important when looking after infants and small children.
 A choking hazard is any object that is small enough to block a child’s airway, making it difficult to breathe.

 While many choking hazards are associated with food, such as grapes and popcorn, small objects commonly found in the home are also hazardous.
-Seemingly safe objects such as coins, marbles and toys with small parts can be life threatening.
+Seemingly safe objects such as coins, marbles, and toys with small parts can be life-threatening.

-6) Moving with children
+6. Moving with children

-Short term storage units are ideal if your family is moving home or making room for new children.
+Short-term self-storage units are ideal if your family is moving home or making room for new children.
 Household storage is also an excellent option if you find your home is overrun with kids’ stuff, such as toys or books and sentimental items you want to hold on to.